mental32/kernel/README.md

 ## Building/Running

-A script is provided `/x.py` that is used to build the kernel, produce an ISO and, optionally, ivoke QEMU with the kernel ISO.
+A script is provided `/x.py` that is used to build the kernel, produce an ISO and, optionally, invoke QEMU with the kernel ISO.

 Appropriately named options are available: